 In the afternoon we pay our respects at Melfa River, the site where Canada was awarded the second of three Victoria Crosses during the Italian campaign.
-Overnight Cassino - hotel tba.
+Overnight Cassino - Best Western Rocca.
 [B,L]

 Sunday October 23

 We make a couple of short stops at points of interest at the exit of the Liri Valley, then it’s onward to the historic city of Rome for two nights.
-Overnight Rome - hotel tba.
+Overnight Rome - Grand Palatino Hotel.
 [B,L]

 Monday October 24

 Enjoy a full free day at your leisure in Rome.
-Overnight Rome - hotel tba.
+Overnight Rome - Grand Palatino Hotel.
 [B]

 Tuesday October 25